Two weeks ago, I woke up in the middle of the night feeling a little thirsty.

 In 2014, researchers at the Stanford University School of Medicine published a fascinating piece of research into the disorder.

 The research made major news headlines, perhaps in part due to the captivating title of ‘sleep drunkenness’.
-But also because they discovered that an enormous amount of people experience it.
-And furthermore that people in certain categories are much more likely to experience it.

 Key points and findings

-- They interviewed 19,136 adults of age 18+ in the United States.
+- They interviewed 19,136 adults in the United States.

 Different types of confusion

 The study found the following were the most common types of behavior or confusion:

 - Temporospatial disorientation (confusion about where or when they are): 57%

 - Difficulty speaking or thinking clearly: 34%